Philip Muskin, M.D.

 Post-Graduate: Columbia University Psychoanalytic Center, Certificate of Psychoanalysis, 1977-1983

 Board Certifications: American Board of Psychiatry and Neurology

 Subspeciality Certifications: Geriatric Psychiatry

 1. Brown RP, Gerbarg PL, Muskin PR: How to Use Herbs, Nutrients, and Yoga in Mental Health Care, Norton, New York, NY, USA, 2010

 2. Muskin PR: The request to die: role for a psychodynamic perspective on physician-assisted suicide.
 JAMA 1998;279: 323-328

 3. Sullivan MA, Muskin PR, Feldman SJ, Haase E: Effects of Religiosity on Patients’ Perceptions of Do-Not-Resuscitate (DNR) Status.
 Psychosomatics 2004;45: 119-128

-4. Muskin PR: Physical Signs and Symptoms, in Psychiatry, eds.
-Tasman A, Kay J, Liebermann J, W. B. Saunders Co.
-3rd edition, , 2008
+4. Muskin PR, Holoshitz Y: Physical Signs and Symptoms, in Psychiatry, eds.
+Tasman A, Kay J, Liebermann J, Riba, M W. B. Saunders Co.
+4th edition, , 2015

 5. Roberts LW, Muskin PR, Warner TD, McCarty TA, Roberts BB, Fidler DC: Attitudes of Consultation-Liaison psychiatrists toward physician assisted death practices.
 Psychosomatics 1997;38: 459-471